electronicboy/tech-edu-week02-gallery-project/README.md

 utilsing CSS to get the desired outcome is somewhat difficult at times due to a bit of a lack of experience/creativity when it comes to taking advantage of them to pull off desired effects, for example, not realizing that having set the justify-content on the flex was causing my images to be clipped under the thumbnail container div.

+I used imagemagick to resize the images automatically and manually discarded any useless ones, I've managed to get it to use the media queries, however, it seems that for some reason it accounting the oversized clip of the image off the screen.
+The only real way I can imagine that it would be possible to get around this would be to attempt to generate pre-cropped images.